-Wendy’s career has taken many turns in the last 15 years.
+Wendy’s career has taken many turns in the last 20 years.
 After college graduation from the University of Delaware, she worked for an insurance company in Baltimore, Maryland as their Comptroller.
 That lasted until 1997 when she moved to Great Falls, Montana.
 She took an interest in the non-profit world when she moved to Great Falls, and worked for the YWCA/Mercy Home as their comptroller and grant writer from 1998 to 2002.
-At that point, she started her own business as an independent CPA and currently has 2 employees working for her.
+At that point, she started her own business as an independent CPA and currently has 3 employees.

 Wendy also specializes in Quickbooks and has become a Certified Quickbooks Adviser.
 That allows her to have a certification to train clients on Quickbooks.
 During her non-tax season, she teaches Quickbooks classes and has one-on-one sessions with clients to show them how to best utilize Quickbooks to meet their needs.